Purpose of the Public Interest Disclosure Act

 If your disclosure is made to a person or entity that is unable to receive your disclosure, it may not attract the protection of the Act.
 It is therefore important to determine if you are making your disclosure to the correct entity or person.

 Public interest disclosures about councillors of Wodonga Council can only be made to IBAC or the Ombudsman.
-Disclosures about Wodonga Council or its staff should be made to the Protected Disclosure Co-ordinator.
+Disclosures about Wodonga Council or its staff should be made to the Public Interest Disclosure Co-ordinator.

 PO Box 923, Wodonga, VIC, 3690